xyamzw/docs/docs/guide/install/script.md

 @tab Docker

-The `Docker` here currently only provides the default version installed using the document command. ==If you build multiple Docker versions of AList, you need to modify individual parameters~==
+The `Docker` here currently only provides the default version installed using the document command. ==If you build multiple Docker versions of OpenList, you need to modify individual parameters~==

 If we don’t know which storage is causing the problem, we can list all storages through the command